mergesort/Bodega/README.md

 Is this library the best caching library?
 Absolutely not.
 But as a born and raised New Yorker I can attest that nobody thinks a [bodega](https://en.wikipedia.org/wiki/Bodega_(store)) is the best store either, yet we appreciate 'em and what they do for us.
 Like a bodega this library is there for you when you need something simple and you want it to work.

 Bodega is a straightforward actor-based library for writing files to disk with an incredibly simple API.
-Bodega is fully usable and useful on it's own, but it's also the foundation of [Boutique](https://github.com/mergesort/Boutique).
+Bodega is fully usable and useful on its own, but it's also the foundation of [Boutique](https://github.com/mergesort/Boutique).
 You can find a reference implementation of an app built atop the Model View Controller Store architecture in this [repo](https://github.com/mergesort/MVCS) which shows you how to make an offline-ready realtime updating SwiftUI app in only a few lines of code.
 You can read more about the thinking behind the architecture in this blog post exploring the [MVCS architecture](https://build.ms/2022/06/22/model-view-controller-store).

 ---